abdulrehmanzafar/aws-developer-workshop/episode2/Instructions.md

 - The page will download the file *"[Your-Name]-Rekognition.pem"* to the local drive.
 Follow the browser instructions to save the file to the default download location.

+- Use the chmod command to make sure that your private key file isn't publicly viewable.
+For example, if the name of your private key file is *"cpetters-Rekognition.pem"*, use the following command:

+ `chmod 400 /path/cpetters-Rekognition.pem`

 - Remember the full path to the file .pem file you just downloaded.
 You will use the Key Pair you just created to manage your EC2 instances for the rest of the lab

 ## 3. Launch the stack